Request Your Private Kilimanjaro Itinerary – Get a Personalized Quote in 24 Hours!

 Accommodation: Mountain huts

-The Mount Kilimanjaro climbing Umbwe Route is the steepest and most challenging.
+The Umbwe Route is considered the most difficult route on Mount Kilimanjaro.

 Duration: 5–6 days